 South Mumbai, the best area to stay in Mumbai

-South Mumbai is undoubtedly one of the best areas in Mumbai to stay because there is wholesome quality attributed to it which includes cultural spots like museums, galleries, and creative spaces, historical features like gothic, precolonial and Indo-Saracenic architectural infrastructure, liberal-minded locals, balmy weather, narrow street-markets, and the subtle aestheticism; the enigmatic beauty of the place is indeed beguiling.
+South Mumbai is undoubtedly one of the best areas in Mumbai to stay because there is quality ambiance attributed to its cultural spots like its museums, galleries, and creative spaces, as well as its historical features like gothic, precolonial and Indo-Saracenic architecture.
+The locals are liberal-minded, the weather balmy.
+There are colourful street-markets and the enigmatic beauty of the whole place is beguiling.

-Despite the location being posh and top-rated, it welcomingly embraces the budgeted backpackers and tourists like family, and friends.
+Despite the location being top-rated, it warmly welcomes everyone (including budgeting backpackers) like family and friends.

-Extremely amiable to the tourists, South Mumbai or South Bombay is popularly short formed as SOBO.
-From the farthest bay area of Colaba’s Navy Nagar to the length of beautiful Marine Drive and Girgaum Chowpatty, moving ahead to Haji Ali Dargah and spectacular Worli sea-face to the bustling and crowded flower market of Dadar railway station, SOBO is a heartthrob.
+Extremely friendly to tourists, South Mumbai (South Bombay) is popularly known as SOBO.
+From the farthest bay area of Colaba’s Navy Nagar to the length of the beautiful Marine Drive and Girgaum Chowpatty.
+From Haji Ali Dargah and the spectacular Worli sea-face to the bustling and crowded flower market of Dadar railway station, SOBO has a strong heart beat.